hackerhero0x01/analytics-accelerator-s3/README.md

 </property>
 ```

-For [S3 General Purpose Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html) and [S3 Directory Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-buckets-overview.html) the `<CATALOG_NAME>` would be `spark_catalog` by default.
+For [S3 General Purpose Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html) and [S3 Directory Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-buckets-overview.html) set the `<CATALOG_NAME>`to `spark_catalog`, the default catalog.

 [S3 Table Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-buckets.html) require you to set a custom catalog name, as outlined [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-integrating-open-source-spark.html).
-Once you set the catalog, you can replace `<CATALOG_NAME>` parameter with your chosen name.
+Once you set the catalog, you can replace the `<CATALOG_NAME>` parameter with your chosen name.

 To learn more about how to set rest of the configurations, read our [configuration](doc/CONFIGURATION.md) documents.